Department of Urban and Regional Planning

 Academic Biography

 Meher Afjun Faria currently works at the Department of Urban and Regional Planning, BUET.
 She finished her Bachelor of Urban and Regional Planning(BURP) from the Department of Urban and Regional Planning, BUET and is doing her Master of Urban and Regional Planning(MURP) in the same department.
-She has experience of working in research related to disaster management.
+She has experience working in research related to land use classification systems, land use modeling, disaster management, and political economy analysis.

 Educational Information